jorgebucaran/superfine/README.md

 #### Component Syntax

-Ultradom does not support the JSX component syntax out of the box, but you can wrap <samp>ultradom.h</samp> in a function that adds this functionality.
+Ultradom does not support the JSX component syntax out of the box, but you can wrap <samp>ultradom.h</samp> in a function to add this functionality.

 ```jsx
 import * as ultradom from "ultradom"